Species group: peruvianus

 4b.

-Antennal club compact; somewhat flattened on the disk; dorsal body covered in long yellow hairs (densely on pronotum and scutellum) and mixed with black hairs on pronotum and basal part of elytra, long and dense hairs at the apical margin of the pronotum; without a distinct fovea at the lateral margins on the first abdominal segment; shape of male genitalia.
+Antennal club compact; somewhat flattened on the disk; dorsal body covered in long yellow hairs (densely on pronotum and scutellum) and mixed with black hairs on pronotum and basal part of elytra, long and dense hairs at the apical margin of the pronotum; without a distinct fovea at the lateral margins on the first abdominal segment.

 Dermestes patagoniensis